GemedetAdept/violet_exoplanet/README.md

 * Download the components from the links provided above.
 >
-* foobar2000 may attempt to automatically install it but, if not, you can use the built-in components manager.
+* foobar2000 may attempt to automatically install it but, if not, you can use the built-in component manager.
 >
-* With foobar2000 open, navigate to the components manager.
+* With foobar2000 open, navigate to the component manager.
     * **Library** > **Configure** > **Components**
 >
 * Click the "Install..." button.